trevhead0/hci-production-problems/pp-04/readme.md

 2. an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL):https://material.io/design/color/#color-theme-creation
-* Describe how you implemented that guideline in your sketch:

-* HCI Guideline Two (URL):
-* Describe how you implemented that guideline in your sketch:

-* HCI Guideline Three (URL):
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I wanted a uniform color with a light and dark theme to it.
+I chose to go dark and light green.
+This could just as easily be swapped out with other colors as long as there is a dark and light according to color suggestions for android.
+With this i made nav/notification bar darker green to distinguish it from the lighter primary content that would be following.